 A successful erection depends on an intricate play of different body systems including the vascular system, that is the blood vessels, as well as the heart, neurological, endocrine, and psychological systems.
-On that note, many factors can affect erections including drugs, alcohol, and smoking, as well as common disorders such as diabetes, dyslipidemia, and high blood pressure.

 An erection is a complex cascade relying on intricate interactions between the brain, vessels, and the heart to “fill” the penis with blood to lead to successful coitus.

 Many factors can interfere with the erection process, including psychological ones such as relationship stress, medical ones such as heart disease, or “chemical” ones such as alcohol or medications.

 The average duration of erections is highly varied, but between 7-13 minutes before ejaculation is typically ideal, and anything longer than 3-4 hours is a medical emergency.